moosylog/exchange_collectors/README.md

 If you don't tell me, how can I know?
 ***

-###### hmac sha cryptos cryptocurrency cryptocurrencies exchange sign sigature signing private request authentication authenticate google sheets google script
+###### hmac sha cryptos cryptocurrency cryptocurrencies exchange sign sigature signing private request authentication authenticate google sheets google script javascript gas

 *** Moosy Research: Cool Cryptocurrency Sheets
 Because nothing is as flexible and easy to work with as a spreadsheet. ***